KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

          "index": 0,
          "extensions": {
            "KHR_texture_procedurals": {
-             "index": <"procedurals" array index>
+             "index": <"procedurals" array index>,
-             "output": <optional "outputs" array index>
+             "output": <"outputs" array index>
            }
          }
        }
      }
    }
+]
 ```

 __Notes__

-If a texture binding packs values into a single output then a procedural graph must also pack the values into a single output.
-For example, a `metallicRoughnessTexture` is a multi-channel texture where the red channel is metallic and the green channel is roughness.
-If a procedural graph is used to generate this texture then the graph must output a multi-channel  color.
+If an existing texture binding packs values into a single tuple then a procedural graph must also pack the values into a single tuple.
+For example, a `metallicRoughnessTexture` is a multi-channel texture metallic and roughness are packed into different tuple channels.
+If a procedural graph is used to instead of texture then the graph must output a appropriate packed tuple.

 At the current time each texture reference requires an `index` entry to be specified.
 This can be used to reference the "fallback" texture to use instead of the procedural graph.
 This could be the “baked” version of the graph, or simply reference an embedded 1 pixel “dummy” image that resides inside the glTF document.